per1234/EtherEvent/README.md

 `EtherEvent.readPayload(payloadBuffer)` - Puts the payload string in the passed array. availableEvent() must be called first.
 Size a char array according to the result of availablePayload() and pass it to readPayload().
 After that it will contain the payload.
 - Parameter: payloadBuffer - Buffer to hold the received payload.
   - Type: char array
 - Returns: none

 `EtherEvent.senderIP()` - Returns the IP address of the sender of the most recent event.
-Must have the modified Ethernet library installed for this function to be available: http://github.com/per1234/Ethernet
+Must have the modified Ethernet library(http://github.com/per1234/Ethernet) installed for this function to be available.
-- Parameter:none
+- Parameter: none
-- Returns: IP address of the sender
+- Returns: IP address of the sender.
   - Type: IPAddress

 `EtherEvent.flushReceiver()` - Clear any buffered event and payload data so a new event can be received.
 - Parameter:none
 - Returns:none

-`EtherEvent.sendEvent(ethenetClient, sendIP, sendPort, sendEvent[, sendPayload])` - Send an event and payload
+`EtherEvent.sendEvent(ethenetClient, sendIP, sendPort, sendEvent[, sendPayload])` - Send an event and payload.
-- Parameter: ethernetClient - the EthernetClient object created in the Ethernet setup of the user's sketch
+- Parameter: ethernetClient - The EthernetClient object created in the Ethernet setup of the user's sketch.
   - Type: EthernetClient
-- Parameter: sendIP: IP address to send the event to
+- Parameter: sendIP - IP address to send the event to.
   - Type: IPAddress
-- Parameter: sendPort: port to send the event to
+- Parameter: sendPort: port to send the event to.
   - Type: unsigned int
-- Parameter: sendEvent: string to send as the event(char array).
+- Parameter: sendEvent - String to send as the event.
-  - Type: const char
+  - Type: const char(char array)
-- Parameter(optional): sendPayload: payload to send with the event(char array).
+- Parameter(optional): sendPayload - payload to send with the event(char array).
-  - Type: const char
+  - Type: const char(char array)
-- Returns: true for success, false for failure
+- Returns: true = success, false = failure
   - Type: boolean

 `EtherEvent.setTimeout(timeout)`
-- Parameter: timeout - The max time to wait for ethernet communication in milliseconds.
+- Parameter: timeout - The max time to wait for Ethernet communication in milliseconds.
   - Type: unsigned int
 - Returns:none

+<<<<<<< HEAD
 <<<<<<< HEAD
 `EtherEvent.setPassword(password)` - Set the password.
 - Parameter: password - Password used to authenticate event transmission.